Kitchener GO Train involved in 'possible fatality' with pedestrian

 It happened at around 3 p.m. on Wednesday at the tracks on Lancaster Street West and Victoria Street North.

-Two trains, a freight and a passenger train, were seen stopped on the tracks, blocking the intersection.

-Witnesses on scene tell CTV that the lights were on and the arms down when the freight train began backing up.
+Witnesses on scene tell CTV that the lights were on and the arms down when the freight train began backing up on the first set of tracks

-The public is being asked to avoid the area and drivers should look for an alternative route.
+The witness says the freight train obstructed the view of an incoming passenger train on the second set of tracks.

 "We have received a report of a possible fatality just east of Kitchener #GOtrain station and the and the area is now in the hands of emergency personnel and investigators," one tweet read in part.